 Recipe: Tomato Gorgonzola Appetizer Dip

-Paul Williams, VBT’s Marketing Director, has given us a recipe for a delightful appetizer that he learned from a chef who is a native of Abruzzi.
-“It is easy to prepare and always a crowd-pleaser” according to Paul.
+Here’s a recipe for a delightful appetizer that we learned from a chef who is a native of Abruzzii that “is easy to prepare and always a crowd-pleaser.”
 This dish is best served in a small (2 quart), deep terra cotta pot, but a round casserole dish can be used.
 A Terra Cotta pot is made out of clay and used to cook a variety of dished including soups, meats, stews and of course, delicious cheese dips.
 The benefit of using Terra Cotta pot to cook is that your food ends up more tender and flavorful than in a conventional pot as the clay acts as a steamer and very little moisture is lost in the cooking process.

 • A 5 ounce piece of Gorgonzola dolce cheese

 • 4 ounces of Basil pesto (In most major food stores Pastene brand is readily available)

 • Bread for crostini – Paul uses a rustic Italian bread, like a Durum stick- or focaccia

 - Preheat oven to 400 degrees.

 - Place a bit of the crushed tomatoes in the terra cotta pot.
 Enough to coat the bottom.

 - Mix the pesto into the crushed tomatoes.